Schools, colleges to re-open only after consultation with stakeholders: MHA

 There would be a phased re-opening of areas outside the containment zones.
 In areas outside the containment zones all activities will be permitted except the certain ones which will be prescribed in a phased manner.

-In the phase one, religious places will be allowed from June 8.
+In phase I, religious places will be allowed from June 8.
 Hotels, restaurants, other hospitality services and shopping malls will be allowed to open from June 8.

 In phase 2, schools, colleges, educational, training, coaching institutions will open after consultations with the states and UTs.
 Based on the feedback a decision on re-opening of these institutions will be taken in the month of July 2020.